JonForest/trakity-client/README.md

 * Change the time range of the calendar to be more practical
 * Getting CORs errors, but why did we not get them in AQ ** https://github.com/adamchainz/django-cors-headers <- perhaps we used this?
+* Create login
+  ** Create a service (might be there already) that makes a request to the server to login and saves the token in memory and localstorage
+  ** On successful login, redirect to the dashboard

 BEGIN:VCALENDAR
 VERSION:2.0